mmiller7/Arduino-Velocity-Speed-Gun/README.md

 I also discovered we have no C-sized batteries in the house but a piece of 1/2 inch PVC water pipe makes a perfect adapter to allow use of AA batteries in the original battery compartment and the original spring is sufficiently long to make a good connection.
 Rechargable AAs work fine too.

-NOTE - on battery power after the modifications the gun will draw about 5 milliamps due to the additional voltage converters and arduino in sleep mode.
+NOTE - on battery power after the modifications, when powered off the gun will draw about 5 milliamps due to the additional voltage converters and arduino in sleep mode.
 That's not a big deal but will drian batteries over time even with the gun powered down so I recommend removing the batteries if it will not be used for multiple days.